picotech/picosdk-ps9000-ni-labview-examples/README.md

 # picosdk-ps9000-ni-labview-examples

-*picosdk-ps9000-ni-labview-examples* is a set of National Instruments LabVIEW examples demonstrating how to control the PicoScope® 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX.
+*picosdk-ps9000-ni-labview-examples* is a set of National Instruments LabVIEW examples demonstrating how to control the PicoScope^®^ 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX.

-Examples are provided as a set of LabVIEW vi files and are grouped according to whether the oscilloscope is a PicoScope 9200 or 9300 model.
+Examples are provided as a set of LabVIEW vi files and are grouped according to whether the oscilloscope is a PicoScope 9200 Series or 9300 Series model.

-The example files use ActiveX to launch the appropriate PicoScope9000 or PicoSample software application and run a presentation.
-The examples act as an ActiveX client, while the corresponding PicoScope9000 or PicoSample act as an ActiveX server.
+The example files use ActiveX to launch the appropriate *PicoScope9000* or *PicoSample* software application and run a presentation.
+The examples act as  ActiveX clients, while the corresponding *PicoScope9000* or *PicoSample* applications act as ActiveX servers.

 ## Getting started